Oval Office: Redecoration

 A tradition evolved in the latter part of the twentieth century of each new administration redecorating the office to the president's liking.
 A new administration usually selects an oval carpet, new drapery, the paintings on the walls, and some furniture.
 Most incoming presidents continue using the rug of their predecessor until their new one is installed.
 The retired carpet very often is then moved to storage.

 The redecoration of the Oval Office is usually coordinated by the first lady's office in the East Wing, working with an interior designer and the White House curator.

 Alterations

 The Oval Office floor has been replaced several times, most recently during the administration of George W. Bush.
 The 2005 installation, based on the original 1933 design by Eric Gugler, features a contrasting cross pattern of quarter sawn oak and walnut.

-Since the present Oval Office's construction in 1934 during the administration of President Franklin D. Roosevelt the room has remained mostly unchanged architecturally.
-More than any president, Roosevelt left an impression on the room and its use.
-Doors and window frames have been modified slightly.
-A screen door on the east wall was removed after the installation of air conditioning.
-President Lyndon B. Johnson's row of wire service Teletype machines on the southeast wall required cutting plaster and flooring to accommodate wiring.
-The Georgian style plaster ornament has been cleaned to remove accumulated paint, and a series of electrified wall sconces have come and gone.